 Line 21.
-Reduce the cost or other basis of the property by the amount of any qualified electric vehicle credit, diesel-powered highway vehicle credit, enhanced oil recovery credit, or disabled access credit.
+Reduce the cost or other basis of the property by the amount of any diesel-powered highway vehicle credit, enhanced oil recovery credit, or disabled access credit.

 However, do not reduce the cost or other basis on this line by any of the following amounts: